domichel/fvwm-xdg-menu/README.md

 When done, a patch for inclusion into fvwm will be done.

 DONE:
- - The main squeleton of the menu.
+ - The main skeleton of the menu.
  - Some addtional categories are included with a mechanism to include them into the menu.
 If a desktop file contain 2 main categories and 1 additional category, the program